ezbuckeye/html-css-review/README.md

     ![cssgrid-terms](image/cssgrid.png)
   - properties for
     - grid container
-      - `grid-template-rows: <track size>*`
+      - 🦍`grid-template-rows: <track size>*`
         `grid-template-columns: <track size>*`
         To establish the grid row and column tracks.
-One length unit for each track.
-        Any unit can be used, new _fr_ fills unused space.
+        - **px**: only use the specified space(fixed)
+        - **fr**: similar to flex-grow, would use all the remaining space of the grid container.
+The higher the fr is for the column/row, the more space the column/row would fill(proportionally)
+        - **auto**: only use the minimum space of neccesity.
       - `row-gap: 0;` | `<length>`
         `column-gap: 0;` | `<length>`
         `gap: 0;` | `<length>`